 We know that children will enter our school with differing levels of academic, physical and social development.
 We aim to cater for different needs, and for each child to achieve success and make progress and to ensure that success will be valued whatever the level of achievement.

-We use Letters and Sounds as our phonics scheme.
+We use Twinkl Phonics as our systematic synthetic phonics scheme.